shfunc/hud-python/README.md

 [RECOMMENDED] To set get started with an agent, see the [Claude Computer use example](https://github.com/Human-Data/hud-sdk/tree/main/examples).

-Otherwise, install the package with Python>=3.9:
+Install the package with Python>=3.9:
 ```bash
 pip install hud-python
 ```

-Make sure to setup your account [here](https://hud.so/settings) and add your API key to the environment variables:
+Make sure to setup your account with us (email team@hud.so) and add your API key to the environment variables:
 ```bash
 HUD_API_KEY=<your-api-key>
 ```